 - Visit www.rspo.org to learn more about certified sustainable palm oil.

 If you are concerned about the effects of NON-sustainable palm oil production on orangutan habitat, we encourage you to:

 - Shop responsibly.
 Use this Palm Oil Shopping Guide when you go to the store.
 Support companies that have joined the Roundtable on Sustainable Palm Oil (RSPO).

 - Use your power as a consumer!

 - Write to your favorite restaurants and companies.
 Let them know that you care about orangutans and the environment, and that your concern is reflected in products you are willing to buy.
 Ask them to join the RSPO if they haven't done so already.
 We have a sample letter you can use and a comment forms page with hyperlinks to non-RSPO companies' contact information.

 - Promote better labeling.
-Encourage RSPO companies to label products with an "Orangutan Friendly" label, just like the "Dolphin Safe" tuna labeling.
+Encourage RSPO companies to label products with the RSPO trademark, just like the "Dolphin Safe" tuna labeling.
 Ask them to indicate how much (%) of the palm oil is certified sustainable.